-This sensor differs from the others in that it does not belong to the security category, but rather to the convenience category.
-However, it has too few functions to have a dedicated review, so I put it here.
-As the name suggests, it detects temperature and humidity in a given room.
-In addition, it also shows pressure, but not in hectopascals, only kilopascals - just add one zero and everything will be clear.
-In addition to these functions, the sensor also shows us whether the room temperature is optimal (green field) or not.
+This sensor differs from the others in that it does not belong to the safety category, but to the convenience category.
+However, it has too few features to have a dedicated review, so I have included it here.
+As the name suggests, it detects the temperature and humidity in a given room.
+Additionally, it also shows pressure, but not in hectopascals, but in kilopascals - just add one zero and everything will be clear.
+In addition to these functions, the sensor also shows us whether the temperature in a given room is optimal (green field) or not.

 The sensor itself gives us only basic information about the weather, but the possibilities of using it in automation are much wider.
 We can connect part of our Xiaomi smart home automation based on temperature or humidity, e.g.

 - Starting the air conditioning if the temperature rises to a few degrees.